 Welcome to Gayle's Family History Blogspot.
 This site is devoted to the genealogy research I am currently conducting on my ancestral and related family lines.
-As new information and photos are discovered on my familes, I will post it here.
-This blog is run by Gayle Hennington-Van Horn and you can reach me at gayleh at brmemc.net.
+As new information and photos are discovered on various families, I will post it here.
+This blog is run by Gayle Hennington-Van Horn and you can reach me at gaylevanh at frontier.com.
 Do not reuse any info posted here in any form without proper attribution.
-Copyright 2006-2013 by Family Roots and Branches, a division of Teak Publishing.
+Copyright 2006-2015 by Family Roots and Branches.

 This morning I was able to confirm through DNA testing (autosomal) via Dan Spivey, that Henry Hennington is the brother of Rev. John Hennington.
 Both of them are the son's of Ann Howell.

 Although we always knew this is, it was circumstantial at best.
 Thanks to Dan,this test confirms it.
 Dan's line is through Lillie Etta Hennington>James William Hennington>Green William Hennington>Rev. Henry Hennington.

 Thomas Hennington from the original Hennington Red Book (Hennington and Related Families), is another story.
 No one has ever confirmed he is a son of Ann Howell.
 He was not listed as an heir to her estate - which would have been required by state law.
 He never lived around the family, and his name was spelled differently.
 There has never any evidence to indicate he was related to Rev. John and Henry.

 It is possible, Thomas is related to the Ephraim Hennington out of South Carolina or perhaps from North Carolina.